ory/examples/oathkeeper/07-traefik-decision/README.md

-## Traefik and Oathkeeper
+# Traefik and Ory Oathkeeper

-This example shows an example of using Oathkeeper with Traefik
+This example shows an example of using Ory Oathkeeper with Traefik.

+## Overview

-Request flow
+Request flow:

 1. Request lands on Traefik
 1. Traefik uses forwardauth to forward authentication to http://oathkeeper/decision API